pmoraless/pong-reinforced/README.md

 'a' is the action taken
 's'' is the new state after taking the action
 'alpha' is the learning rate
-'gamma' is the discount factor'''
+'gamma' is the discount factor

 ## Game Logic